IbyA/3D-Cursor-Auto-Visibility/README.md

 4. Go to Edit>Preferences
 5. Click on Addons tab and select/check the addon
 7. Change the Shortcut to your liking.
+8. (Optional) Hide 3D Cursor in each workspace using either the the View port Overlay shortcut you set for 'Tap or Hold for 3D Cursor Visibility shortcut' through the Viewport overlay.
+Then Go to File > defaults > Save Startup FIle to make the 3D Cursor hidden everytime you open up Blender
+9. Restart Blender

 # How to use
 For 3D Cursor Auto-Visibility: